 Another critical assumption is that citizens will take up their responsibility and use the data as tools of active citizenship.
 Often, a change in behavior, as much as in expectations and culture, is needed for people to start asking questions and hold governments accountable.
 For Hivos, asking these questions is an indicator for success in itself.
-That is why one of the pillars of the Open Contracting Programme evolves around the strengthening of citizen engagement in governance.
-Making public contracting more transparent and efficient should be of high priority for any government aiming to advance good governance, accountability, and mitigate corruption.
+That is why one of the pillars of the Open Contracting Programme evolves around the strengthening of citizen engagement in government aiming to advance good governance, accountability, and mitigate corruption.